Nabizzle/Kao-Light-Test/docs/README.md

   # Description of Each Script

+  ## dataScrape.m
+  This is the main data analysis script.
+It takes in the laser state and servo angle indcices to find where the tests occured and then find the moment the foot pedal was first pressed to find a reaciton time.
+Then the code outputs a figure to show the reaction times from proximal to distal on the arm.

   ## digitalOutputDebug.m
   This is a debug script for the laser state digital output.
 It starts recording for half a second, turns the digital output on for half a second, and turns it off for half a second.
 Then the script outputs the recording from the second analog SMA input connection for you to verify the laser state indicator was recorded.